vinberg88/opensuse/README.md

 Raft WSL https://www.whitewaterfoundry.com/raft-wsl <-- change fast from ubuntu, debian or any distro you like.

 Have alot of time - This is just for fun!
-WSL is a great tool to lurn Linux!
+WSL is an excellent tool to learn Linux!

 ----------------------------------------------